ryogrid/SamehadaDB/README.md

 ## Roadmap
 **Note:**
-**Status described berow is one of backend and doesn't mean supported features of SamehadaDB when you use it through frontend.**
+**Status described berow is one of backend and doesn't mean supported features of SamehadaDB when you use our DB through frontend.**
 **(now, embeded DB form only exists)**

 - [x] Predicates on Seq Scan